javier-lopez/javier.io/blog/en/_posts/2017-11-24-installing-openwrt-as-access-point.md

 $ wget downloads.openwrt.org/snapshots/trunk/ar71xx/generic/openwrt-ar71xx-generic-tl-wdr4300-v1-squashfs-factory.bin
 </pre>

-Or, when there is a previous openwrt version already installed:
+Or, when there is a previous openwrt version installed:

 <pre class="sh_sh">
 $ wget downloads.openwrt.org/snapshots/trunk/ar71xx/generic/openwrt-ar71xx-generic-tl-wdr4300-v1-squashfs-sysupgrade.bin
 </pre>

-After completing the download, it can be installed by going to the "Firmware Upgrade" menu of the Link web interface and selecting the openwrt firmware.
+After completing the download, install it by going to the **Firmware Upgrade** menu and selecting the openwrt firmware.

 **[![](/assets/img/99.png)](/assets/img/99.png)**

-Be aware that the trunk build is minimal, it doesn't include the [luci web interface](luci.subsignal.org), so it's up to every person to decide if they want it or not.
+Be aware that the trunk build is minimal, it doesn't include the [luci web interface](https://github.com/openwrt/luci), so it's up to every person to decide if they want it or not.

 To install additional software connect to the device and share temporary your laptop/desktop internet